Indoor Gardening: Everything You Need to Know

 These machines tend to come with less instructions, and no seed pods, so you have to be comfortable with seed starting on your own and already know the basics about pruning and nutrition.

-These machines don’t have all the bells and whistles but are a great affordable way to grow lots of plants indoors!
+While the inexpensive Amazon indoor gardens don’t have all the bells and whistles, they’re still a great affordable way to grow lots of plants indoors!

 If you want to grow fresh herbs and veggies but prefer a more hands off approach, I recommend Click & Grow